princed/postcss-modules-values-replace/README.md

 body { background: blue }
 ```

+#### preprocessValues `boolean`

+When enabled, permit plugins defined earlier in the PostCSS pipeline to modify `@value` declarations before they are recorded by this plugin.

 ### calc() and @value

 To enable calculations *inside* **@value**, enable media queries support in [postcss-calc]: